 2-Types of Sources

-One of the most obvious ways to categorize information is by whether it is quantitative or qualitative.
+One of the most obvious ways to categorize data is by whether it is quantitative or qualitative.
 Some sources contain either quantitative information or qualitative information, but sources often contain both.

-Many people first think of information as something like what’s in a table or spreadsheet of numbers and words.
-But information can be conveyed in more ways than textually or numerically.
+Many people first think of data as something like what’s in a table or spreadsheet of numbers and words.
+But data can be conveyed in more ways than textually or numerically.

-Qualitative Information – Involves a descriptive judgment using concept words instead of numbers.
+Qualitative Data – Involves a descriptive judgment using concept words instead of numbers.
 Gender, country name, animal species, and emotional state are examples of qualitative information.

 Example: Data Table with Quantitative and Qualitative Data

-Increasingly, other formats (such as images, sound, and video) may be is used as information or used to convey information.
+Increasingly, other formats (such as images, sound, and video) may be is used as data or used to convey data.
 Some examples:

 - A video of someone watching scenes from horror movies, with information about their heart rate and blood pressure embedded in the video.
 Instead of getting a description of the person’s reactions to the scenes, you can see their reactions.